 Math, puzzle, and brain challenge enthusiasts

 Registration is open year-round.
-The mini-course itself opens at specific dates throughout the year.
 The course is intended for self-study at your own leisure (asynchronous) and takes roughly 4 hours a week for 3 weeks.

 Online, through Davidson Institute courses on “Future Learn”.